The Best Places to Stay in the Cook Islands

 Atiu is an eco-paradise famous for its birdwatching, secluded beaches and caves.
 It also has one of the best places to stay outside of Rarotonga and Aitutaki:

-- Atiu Villas – Attractive garden villas with pool and restaurant
+- Atiu Villas – Attractive garden villas with a pool and restaurant

 Discover more about these accommodations in our guide, Where to Stay on Atiu: The Best Atiu Accommodations and more about the island in The Complete Travel Guide to Atiu.